-PCR verification of the CRISPR GFP:Rab8 transgenic line
+PCR-verification of CRISPR GFP:Rab8 transgenic line

-PCR primers (see Table S1) to verify correct insertion of GFP into the Drosophila genome via CRISPR were designed in the following manner.

-The 5' primer was targeted against a genomic region outside of that which was cloned into the HDR donor GFP:Rab8 plasmid (1.7 kb upstream of Rab8 start codon), while the 3' primer was targeted against a region within the GFP coding sequence.
-Thus, a PCR product could only be produced when eGFP has been integrated into the genomic Rab8 locus.
-Three primer pairs were designed in this manner (NIH, Primer-BLAST) and PCR was performed in both CRISPR GFP:Rab8 flies and control OreR flies.
+PCR primers to verify correct insertion of GFP into the Drosophila genome via CRISPR were designed in the following manner.
+The 5' primer was targeted against a genomic region outside of that which was cloned into the HDR donor GFP:Rab8 plasmid (1.7kb upstream of Rab8 start codon), while the 3' primer was targeted against a region within the GFP coding sequence.
+Thus, successful PCR product could only be produced when eGFP has been integrated into the genomic Rab8 locus.
+Three primer pairs were designed in this manner (NIH, Primer Design Tool) and PCR was performed in both CRISPR GFP:Rab8 flies and control OreR flies.